 Wolves are carnivores and will plenty of meat.
-This will include large hooved mammals such as moose, elk, bison, and different species of deer including white-tailed deer.
-They will also eat fish, birds, rodents, beavers.
+This will include large hooved mammals such as moose, elk, bison, and different deer species, including white-tailed deer.
+They will also eat fish, birds, rodents, and beavers.

 As wolves are carnivores, meat is their primary food source.
-The favored diet of wolves is large hoofed mammals such as white-tailed deer, moose, buffalo, and goats.
+The wolves’ favored diet is large hoofed mammals such as white-tailed deer, moose, buffalo, and goats.

 These large ungulates are the perfect prey for the wolf as they can hunt them in groups, bringing down the much larger prey.
-The large animals are excellent for the wolves as they may not eat every day, gorging themselves when they get the chance to eat.
+The large animals are excellent for the wolves as they may not eat daily, gorging themselves when they get the chance to eat.

 Wolves will often follow their prey into the water, either attacking them while still in the water or waiting until they have got out.

 Wolves will also use the water as a way to drink, and importantly, they will also use it to cool down in the hot temperatures of summer.

 A breed of wolf called sea wolves lives in British Columbia in Canada.
 The food sources are prosperous, with the sea full of sea lions, birds, salmon, and whales.